FoundationQHub

 Interior drywall cracks are common and often not structural - they can result from wood framing movement, humidity changes, or minor settling at finish materials.
 Diagonal cracks at window and door corners are frequent and usually cosmetic.

 Cracks in the slab itself - particularly if the crack runs the full width of the slab, or if one side is noticeably higher than the other - indicate slab movement and warrant inspection.
+Structural slab cracks usually call for professional concrete foundation repair rather than a simple surface seal.

 Cracks in block or brick foundation walls (basement or crawlspace) are generally more concerning than cracks in interior drywall.